 From the point of impact to grounding

 Attracting lightning is only the first part of the job.
-Next, this colossal energy must be channeled to the ground without damaging anything along the way.
+It's important to remember that this enormous energy must then be channeled to the ground without damaging anything along the way.
 This is where the down conductors and the grounding system come in, acting somewhat like the circulatory system of the installation.

 How does a lightning protection system work?

-The lightning rod, that metallic point proudly displayed on rooftops, is actually just the visible part of a much more complex system.
+Furthermore, the lightning rod, that metallic spike proudly displayed on rooftops, is actually only the visible part of a much more complex system.
 It is the conductor of a complete and interdependent ecosystem: the Lightning Protection System (LPS) .

-Thinking that a simple lightning rod is enough is a bit like believing that a single firefighter can extinguish a forest fire.
+Furthermore, thinking that a simple lightning rod is enough is a bit like believing that a single firefighter can extinguish a forest fire.
 To be effective, it must be part of a perfectly coordinated chain.
-Omitting a single link is like leaving the door wide open to the destructive energy of lightning.
+Omitting a single link leaves the door wide open to the destructive energy of lightning.

 The 3 pillars of a lightning protection system

-To visualize how all this works, we need to break down the system into its three vital components.
+Note that to visualize how all this works, the system must be broken down into its three vital components.
 Each has a very specific role, and it is their synergy that ensures the safety of a building.

 The 3 pillars of a lightning protection system